 A lot of people have been wondering if the two-block editors Gutenberg and Elementor work together.
-There is also a question if Gutenberg replaces Elementor and vice-versa.
+There is also a question of whether Gutenberg replaces Elementor and vice-versa.

 How Do I Switch to Classic Editor in WordPress?

-To switch to the classic editor, you need to install a “Classic editor” on your WordPress site.
+You need to install a “Classic editor” on your WordPress site to switch to the classic editor.
 Once you are done with installation and activation, follow the below instructions to switch the editor.

 - Navigate to the Dashboard > Settings > Writing

 - Allow users to switch editors > Yes

 - Default editor for all users > Classic editor.